 If ESPN can show games from previous years, NETimeGambling will dip into our archives and bring some of the best in our coverage of New England’s Casinos.
 So, today, we go back to 2013.
 We covered the Foxwoods and MGM joint venture and the breakup that followed.
 I hope you enjoy this look back at sixteen years ago.
 This is one of our first posts at NETimeGambling.
 Foxwoods and MGM Joint Venture Ended in 2013

 The Lion Will Roar No More in Connecticut

 Foxwoods Resort Casino parted ways with Las Vegas-based MGM Resorts International in 2013.
 They announced the end of the licensing agreement that enabled Foxwoods to brand its second casino tower, MGM Grand, at Foxwoods.
 The “Wonder of it All” used a six-month transition period to complete the change.
 (The result was the Fox Tower & the Fox Casino) This is the rest of the story……

-The “lion” hasn’t really been roaring a lot in the past 6 years.
+The “lion” hasn’t really been roaring a lot in the past six years.
 Terrific entertainment in the MGM Grand Theater, a few outstanding restaurants, and the club Shrine have been highlighted.
 However, the MGM property has been underwhelming.
 The small casino has a minimal personality.
 The fact that MGM had to go through Foxwoods’ Rewards Club also hampered their clientele.
-Being able to play in Vegas and spend in Foxwoods, or vice versa would have definitely increased popularity and solidified future growth of the property.
+Being able to play in Vegas and spend in Foxwoods, or vice versa, would have definitely increased popularity and solidified the future growth of the property.
 Still, both gambling companies seemed to have different paths in mind.